Hate Working Out? These Tips May Help Change Your MindsetBy Stephanie E - Jenny Craig Reviewed by Briana Rodriquez, R.D. Science-Backed

-Feeling naturally motivated to work out can seem difficult, especially if exercise isn’t your favorite pastime … but that might not be the only reason.
-Research suggests being naturally motivated to exercise may be linked to your DNA.1 Knowing if you’re naturally driven (or not) to exercise can help you to develop strategies to stay on track.
+Feeling naturally motivated to work out can seem difficult, especially if exercise isn’t your favorite pastime.
+But don't worry, there are fitness motivation tips that can help!
 Getting into your groove might feel a little intimidating at first, but these six workout motivation tips will have you back on track in no time.

 Remember to always consult your physician before starting a new exercise routine.

 1. Don’t give up before you’ve gotten started.

 Whether your exercise hiatus has spanned two weeks or two years, it’s never a bad time to get back into the swing of things.
 Planning is key: If you feel too busy, tired or stressed, will you really take the time to work out?
 A little preparation can go a long way when it comes to committing to a more active lifestyle.
 Set yourself up for workout success with a little prep!

 - Put your running shoes near your bed.
 Get up and go without searching for your sneakers.

 - Eat a healthy breakfast.
 The most important meal of the day is the fuel you’ll need for your workout.
 If you’re an early riser and don’t feel hungry when you wake, just make sure to refuel after your workout — the key is to listen to your body!